-West Dorset MP Chris Loder Removed Extrinction Rebellion's Wreath
+West Dorset MP Chris Loder Removed Extinction Rebellion's Wreath

 Chris Loder, the MP for West Dorset has this morning confirmed he was the parliamentarian who yesterday evening removed the Extinction Rebellion protest wreath from the Cenotaph as Guido exclusively reported last night.
-Loder has is passionate about this, half the MP’s tweets this month have been dedicated to remembrance, and the Cenotaph was even built with stone from his own constituency.
+Loder is passionate about this, half the MP’s tweets this month have been dedicated to remembrance, and the Cenotaph was even built with stone from his own constituency.
 The 2019 intake MP told Guido:

 “I could not stand by and watch our Remembrance Day for those who died in war, and to whom we owe so much, be hijacked for a political stunt by this far-left outfit.
 This was totally wrong, and I believed the wreath should be removed.”